-Some credit products charge a fixed repayment amount, making it impossible for you to save money by paying early.
-This is not always transparently disclosed, so if in doubt ask the lender to explain how much you’d owe if you repaid early on a specific date.
+Some lenders charge a fixed repayment amount, making it impossible for you to save money by paying early.
+This is not always transparently disclosed, so if in doubt, ask the lender to explain how much you’d owe if you repaid early on a specific date.
 If it’s greater than the principal outstanding, then there’s a prepayment penalty.
 End of story.

 3. Watch out for double dipping.